Back to top

 The humanities department covers business studies, geography, history, psychology and religious studies – meet the teachers.

-Business Studies
+Business Studies and Economics

 Business and economic studies support sessions are available on Tuesday and Thursday lunchtimes as well as additional resources that go beyond the specification to challenge students.
 The Young Enterprise Company Programme and the IFS Investor Challenge is available to all GCSE students.